qiskit-community/qiskit-ionq/README.md

 ### Submitting a Circuit

-Once a provider has been created, it may be used to submit circuits.
+Once a a backend has been specified, it may be used to submit circuits.
 For example, running a Bell State:

 ```python